medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

     org.apache.kafka.streams.examples.wordcount.WordCountDemo
 ```

-You may see the following:
+You should see the following:

 ```
 > java    1